amendez-phunware/maas-localpoint-ios-sdk/README.md

 ### Subscribe message events callback

-Localpoint provide a ILPMessageListener interface, you just need to implement the methods and register it in LPMessageProvider.
+Localpoint provides a `ILPMessageListener` protocol.
+You can create a listener that implements the protocol's methods and register your listener with the Localpoint SDK's message provider.

 ````objective-c
 	LPMessageListener *messageListener = [[LPMessageListener alloc] init];